freeipa/freeipa/workshop.rst

 more!

-Module 2: Enrolling client machines
+Unit 2: Enrolling client machines
 ===================================

-In this module, you will enrol a *host* as a client of your FreeIPA domain.
+In this unit, you will enrol a *host* as a client of your FreeIPA domain.
 This means that *users* in your FreeIPA realm (or Active Directory realms for which there is a trust with FreeIPA) can log into the client machine (subject to access policies) and that *services*